·

 Best Time to Fly with a Toddler: Daytime or Red-Eye Flight?

 For shorter flights, many parents claim they like morning flights not to mess with bedtime, but for us, red-eye flights have been best without exceptions.
 The toddler will fall asleep eventually if you tire them out by running through the airport and then stay calm most of the time at the airport when we get our luggage and ride home.
-Then he wakes up briefly but goes back to sleep.
+He usually wakes up briefly but goes right back to sleep.

 Some parents like to plan trips during nap times, but I think it can easily backfire when kids are distracted.
 My toddler is one of those who stopped most naps at 20 months and will only occasionally sleep for 20 minutes during the day at the most, so I cannot help you in the nap department I’m afraid.